truzo/tomango-2018/site/content/blog/weve-month-oct-14.md

 title: "What we've been up to this month - Oct '14"
 author: "mark"
 date: 2014-10-31 16:43:55
-excerpt: Goodbye lazy summer evenings and hello to driving home in the dark.
+description: Goodbye lazy summer evenings and hello to driving home in the dark.
 Here's what we've been up to in October... blog/categories:
  - latest-news
 ---